tengyifei/transformers/USER_GUIDE.md

 *   `--static`: [bool] Enable baseline static approach.
 This produces much worse performance than gmm.
 Default: False.
 *   `--gmm_stack`: [bool] Enable a debug mode gmm.
 This produces much worse performance than gmm.
 Default: False.
 *   `--per_device_train_batch_size`: [int] Specify the global batch size.
 GSPMD treats the program as a singel device program.

+## How to measure the step time?
+A profile will be captured in `/tmp/home/`.
+Just use TensorBoard to open the profile and measure the step time from the "Trace View."